Retire by stateFigures verified May 31, 2026

 Wildfire and smoke season

 Much of Oregon faces wildfire risk in late summer and fall, and smoke can drift into towns far from any flames.
-If you have breathing trouble, it is worth checking a community's fire history and air quality records before settling in.
+If you have trouble breathing, check a community's fire history and air quality records before you settle in.

 Wet, gray winters west of the Cascades